square/leakcanary/README.md

 ### Configuring LeakSentry & LeakCanary

-LeakSentry is in charge of detecting memory leaks.
+LeakSentry is in charge of detecting retained instances.
 Its configuration can be updated at any time by replacing `LeakSentry.config`:
 ```kotlin
 class DebugExampleApplication : ExampleApplication() {